Regardless of whether it is good or bad, whatever you are mentally rehearsing, can become your reality!

 What sort of things do you go over in your mind on a daily basis?

-This is an important question, as whether you like it or not, it is like a mental rehearsal, and connections are being made in your brain.
+This is an important question about whether you like it or not, it is like a mental rehearsal, and connections are being made in your brain.

 Do you ‘mentally rehearse’ any of the following?